-BFA in Theatre Arts/Design and Technology
+BFA in Design & Technology

-The BFA in Theatre Arts/Design & Technology focuses on providing students with academic and practical experience in all major theatrical design and stagecraft areas.
+The BFA in Design & Technology focuses on providing students with academic and practical experience in all major theatrical design and stagecraft areas.
 The program focuses on evolving the theories and concepts of the classroom into realized projects and production work on the stage.
 The BFA is for those students seeking a professional career as either a designer or technician within the entertainment industry.
 The program’s degree plan is designed to create a balance of the four major areas of theatrical design, incorporating design and technology courses in scenery, costumes, lighting, sound, drafting, and tech production.
 Students have the opportunity to further focus on areas of interest through their production assignments, project work, and specialized classes.
-Please click to see the degree plan for the BFA in Design & Technology.
+Please click to see the degree plan for the BFA in Design and Technology.

 BFA students will participate in realized work in a wide variety of production styles within UTA’s Department of Theatre Arts.
 The department’s Maverick Theatre Company provides our students with design and tech experiences in classic and modern plays, musicals, operas, new works, dance concerts, workshops, improve, and a MavLab series of student driven works.
 The program believes strongly in the hands on experience and application of theatrical skills that are necessary for a professional career as a designer or technician.
 BFA students’ portfolios and experiences are greatly enhanced and solidified by working within the department’s diverse set of opportunities throughout their four years at UTA.

 All BFA students participate in a portfolio review at the end of each semester to develop their presentation and interview skills.
 Students are strongly encouraged, with the help and support of the faculty, to participate in national design/tech conferences, competitions, and to pursue professional internships throughout the year.
 The program’s goal is to make all our BFA students prepared and highly marketable for professional and/or master’s program when graduating.